Matthew McCauley (politician): Death and legacy

-McCauley died in Sexsmith on October 25, 1930 following a long illness.
+McCauley died in Sexsmith on October 25, 1930, following a long illness.
 He was survived by his second wife, Annie Cookson, and 11 children and step-children.
 Upon learning of his death, all school flags in Edmonton were ordered to fly at half-staff.
 Almost 600 students from McCauley School, which was named in his honour, stood in "solemn salute".
-McCauley's body was brought back to Edmonton, when he laid in state on October 30 at the First Presbyterian Church, where his funeral services were later conducted.
+McCauley's body was brought back to Edmonton, where he was laid in state on October 30 at the First Presbyterian Church, where his funeral services were later conducted.
 He was interred at the Edmonton Cemetery.

 McCauley was often called "Honest Matt McCauley".
 It was said that he "has a strong personality, high ideals and indomitable will and was generous to a fault."
 Edmonton's McCauley neighbourhood is named for him.
 What was known as McCauley Plaza was also built on the site of his home, overlooking the North Saskatchewan River.
 It has since however been renamed Telus Plaza.